lana-20/adb-commands/README.md

 ✰ <code>adb kill-server</code> - Resets the adb host / Stops the adb server.
 In some cases, I need to terminate the adb server process and then restart it to resolve a problem (e.g., if adb does not respond to a command).
 After stopping, I can then restart the server by issuing any adb command.

 ✰ <code>adb reboot</code> - Reboots the connected device.

+✰ [<code>adb forward tcp:9222 localabstract:chrome_devtools_remote</code>](https://github.com/lana-20/adb-forward-tcp) - Calls out to the Android Debug Bridge and forwards the Chrome dev tools port on the device to the local port 9222

+✰ [<code>adb shell setprop debug.layout true</code>](https://github.com/lana-20/adb-debug-layout)- Turns on the debug mode.

 ✰ <code>adb --help</code> - Yields a detailed list of all supported adb commands.

 These are just a few examples of the many ADB commands that are available.
+[Android documentation](https://developer.android.com/studio/command-line/adb) has a complete list of ADB commands.

 In the following section, I cover some of the commands I use as a mobile tester most frequently.

 ## <img src="https://user-images.githubusercontent.com/70295997/222727852-07d04327-0a1d-4ae8-ac79-1a6ba8aebebd.png" width=40> Install, Update, Uninstall an App